ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 }
 ```

-The variable `a` is allocated on the stack, and is quite definitely
+The variable `a` is allocated on the stack, and it is quite definitely
 unboxed.

 The function `printit` takes a boxed integer and prints it.